-Is AI a threat or opportunity for Australian Financial Services and Australian Credit Licensees, today? - Financial Services - Australia
+Is AI a threat or opportunity for Australian Financial Services and Australian Credit Licensees, tod

 Ways to control both risks include:

-- Train.
-The training arm of Holley Nethercote is performing lots of half-day sessions on emerging regulatory risks and opportunities, including AI.
-In the month of November 2023, we will run six sessions to over 100 licensees across five states.
-We have a regulatory update service which includes legal commentary on the changes, via our HN Hub.
-I also personally recommend subscribing to podcasts and other useful information sources.

-- Policy.
+- Create a Policy.
 For starters, you should develop an AI policy for representatives.
 It should tell them not to do things like putting personally identifiable information or sensitive information into a search engine or AI system.
-Take a look at the Government's interim guidance for agencies on government use of generative Artificial Intelligence platforms for some more ideas.11
+Take a look at the Government's interim guidance for agencies on government use of generative Artificial Intelligence platforms, for some more ideas.18

+- Train representatives – on the policy, and on the law more broadly.
+The training arm of Holley Nethercote performs lots of half-day sessions on emerging regulatory risks and opportunities, including AI.
+In late 2023, we trained over 100 licensees across multiple sessions, discussing reasonable controls to mitigate AI risks.
+We've also run (and are running) lots of similar in-house sessions for licensees, at the time of writing (mid-2024).
+We have a regulatory update service which includes legal commentary on the changes (it's not just a news service), via our HN Hub.
+I also personally recommend listening to podcasts and paid subscription services like Exponential View.

 - Supervise.
 If you decide to use an AI system,

-think of monitoring and supervising AI systems like you're a
+think of monitoring and supervising AI systems, like you're a

 parent: